itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 From the figure above we can clearly see that all dots are linearly separable and we are able to solve this problem with simple perceptron.
 But a goal of this article is to make clear visualization of learning process for different algorithm based on the backpropagation method, so the problem must be as simple as possible, because in other cases it will be complex to visualize.

 So, as the problem is linear separable we can solve it without hidden layers in network.
-There are two features and two classes, so we can build network which will take 2 input values and 1 output.
+There are two features and two classes, so we can build network which will take 2 input values and produces 1 output.
 We need just two weights, so we can visualize them in contour plot.

 Initialize contour
 ------------------

-I wouldn't add all code related to the plots building.
+I wouldn't add all code related to the plots building in the article.
 In case if you are interested in the all code you can check the main script `here <https://github.com/itdxer/neupy/blob/master/examples/mlp/gd_algorithms_visualization.py>`_.

 .. image:: images/visualize_gd/raw-contour-plot.png
     :width: 80%